SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Experiment

-Replacing the backbone with \textbf{Thyme} confirms generalization: \ours{} (min) yields a 1.42$\times$ average speedup while raising accuracy from 82.29\% to 83.99\%.
-The per-benchmark pattern shows similarity: POPE benefits most (1.70--1.78$\times$), V*~enjoys solid gains (1.32--1.42$\times$), and HR-Bench remains the bottleneck (0.95--1.01$\times$).
-The marginal sub-1$\times$ speedup on HR-Bench 8K arises because high-resolution inputs suppress both $\beta$ and $\alpha$, keeping $\beta\alpha$ low.
-In this regime, fixed cost of running $M_S$ slightly exceeds any savings, consistent with \cref{eq:e2elatency}.
+Replacing the backbone with Thyme confirms generalization: \ours{} (min) yields a 1.42$\times$ average speedup while raising accuracy from 82.29\% to 83.99\%.
+The per-benchmark pattern mirrors DeepEyes: POPE benefits most (1.70--1.78$\times$), V*~enjoys solid gains (1.32--1.42$\times$), and HR-Bench remains the bottleneck (0.95--1.01$\times$).
+The marginal sub-1$\times$ speedup on HR-Bench 8K arises because high-resolution inputs suppress both $\beta$ and $\alpha$, keeping $\beta\alpha$ low; in this regime the fixed cost of running $M_S$ slightly exceeds any savings, consistent with \cref{eq:e2elatency}.

 In contrast, SpecReason~\cite{pan2025specreason} consistently \emph{decelerates} inference (0.37--0.61$\times$ with DeepEyes; 0.43--0.53$\times$ with Thyme), as the small model lacks structured tool-calling capability and incurs substantial token and turn overhead (414 tokens and 3.48 rounds on average).
 It also degrades sharply on POPE (as low as 49.10\%).
 By contrast, \ours{} lets accepted queries bypass the tool-use chain entirely, avoiding this overhead.
 The Qwen3-VL-2B (draft only) row establishes a speedup upper bound (4.13$\times$) at notable accuracy cost (78.93\%); \ours{} captures most of this latency saving while preserving full reasoning quality.